BIGJRA/BIGJRA.github.io/reborn.md

 |*Paralyze Heal*|$200           |
 |*Ice Heal*     |$250           |

-We can also talk to an employee to get the *Membership Card* and the *Department Store Stamp: Porygon*.
+We can also talk to an employee to get the *Membership Card* and the *Department Store Sticker: Porygon*.
 Each time we get a stamp, we can access another floor of the building.
 We'll be slowly getting these across our adventure.

 Department Store 2F Left Shop